 There always seems to be an endless list of equipment that you need at the barn, not to mention ‘essential’ things that don’t do the job as well as you’d expected or hoped.
-Then there’s the items that were never meant to be used at the yard but seem to fit the job perfectly, which is where this article comes in.
-I thought it would be fun to list some of the unusual household items that I use around the yard.
-While some of the things listed below will no doubt be obvious I’m sure that there’ll be one or two of the will come as a surprise.
+Then there are the items that were never meant to be used at the barn but seem to fit the job perfectly, which is where this article comes in.
+I thought it would be fun to list some of the unusual household items that I use around the barn.
+While some of the things listed below will no doubt be obvious I’m sure that there’ll be one or two of them that will come as a surprise.

 Household items that should be included in your first aid kit

 As well as the obvious list of things you should have in your first aid kit there are a handful of household items that are helpful to keep too.
 Some of them may surprise you too.

 - Psyllium – Useful to have in your first aid kit anyway but especially good if you live in a sandy area.
 There are plenty of veterinarian products that do the same thing but ‘over the counter’ psyllium does exactly the same job and is a lot cheaper.
 It’s a natural laxative that a lot of vets recommend to help clear the digestive system.
 The only caveat I would add though is that you should double-check with your vet first before giving it to your horse.

 - Latex gloves – Some people may say that latex gloves aren’t a household item but they certainly are a must-have for your first aid kit.
 These sterile gloves are designed to be thrown away after you’ve used them which makes them perfect for wearing whenever you’re treating an open wound or any area you want to keep as clean as possible.
 If you’re allergic to latex then you can use household rubber gloves instead of latex-free disposable gloves.